 After a misty start to the day we headed down the river enjoying classic Tarkine scenery including massive riverside cliffs, along with varying river and weather conditions.
 So peaceful to be out on the river, going with the flow and playing in the grade 2 rapids.

 After a ~25km paddle we arrived at Kannunah Bridge.
 With the worst of the storm front forecast to pass through overnight we set up camp in a picnic shelter up out of the river valley, securing the packrafts in the forest below.
 And what a night of wild weather it was!
 How fortunate were we to see it out inside a shelter instead of being down on the river.

 Day 3: Kunnanah Bridge to pebble camp

 Cold rain, strong wind and hail were the order of the day!
 It was around now I regretted forgetting to pack my gortex pants.
 Yeah my legs got real cold, but as long as we were paddling I was warm enough.
-Stunning scenery though, along with fun grade two rapids here and there.
-Avoiding the many trees that have washed down the Arthur over the years kept everyone busy.
-Fortunately our total puncture count for five people over five days would be zero, and that also included boot scooting over numerous rocks due to shallow water here and there.
+Stunning scenery though, along with more grade two rapids here and there.
+Avoiding the many large fallen trees that have washed down the Arthur over the years kept everyone busy.
+Fortunately our total puncture count for five people over five days would be zero, and that also included no shortage of boot scooting over numerous rock ledges due to shallow water here and there.
 Packrafts are far more durable than you’d expect.